wootfish/eli.sohl.com/drafts/obsidian.md

 [^1]: Aside, arguably, from the offsets on the Text anchor points - but getting text to look right always seems to take a little bit of magic :)

-Note also how the series of steps followed in `__init__` is just the same as how one might draw a board by hand: mark the corners, identify the edges, distribute points evenly along each edge, form a grid by connecting opposite pairs of points with lines, place markings on certain grid intersections, then add annotations on the edges of the board.
+Interestingly, the series of steps followed in `__init__` is just the same as how one might draw a board by hand: mark the corners, identify the edges, distribute points evenly along each edge, form a grid by connecting opposite pairs of points with lines, place markings on certain grid intersections, then add annotations on the edges of the board.

+The fact that this process aligns perfectly with how we might describe (or even imagine) the layout of a Go board is a strong indicator that we've found a system which closely mirrors our mental models.

+What's more, since this description is generic, it is also flexible.
+It works perfectly well for traditional board sizes (9x9, 13x13, 19x19), but it is by no means limited to them.
+In fact, offering a class which supports (say) arbitrary row and column counts _is exactly as easy_ as supporting the most common sizes.

-This class's `__init__` method accepts a number of parameters.
-Finding the ideal values for these parameters is an iterative process; we pick some values, render them, open the rendered file, then possibly make changes based on what we see, at which point the process repeats.
-The tighter we can make this loop, the faster we can iterate and the better our results will be.
+As a result, this class's `__init__` method accepts a number of parameters.
+Finding the ideal values for these parameters is an iterative process.
+How can we iterate as quickly and easily as possible?
 Enter Jupyter.

 If you haven't used Jupyter before, you're missing out.
 Jupyter's interface is great for the sort of interactive coding you do when drawing Obsidian figures,